davidralphlewis/davidralphlewis.github.io/src/projects.md

 - [Reality Adjustments](/reality-adjustments/) A small interactive poetry pamphlet written in TWINE, about a city that is always changing.
 Free to play [here.](https://davidralphlewis.itch.io/reality-adjustments)
 - [Emergence](https://davidralphlewis.bigcartel.com/product/emergence)- A poetry pamphlet based around the idea of panpsychicism, or consciousness as an emergent property of the universe.
 An excuse to mess around with form.
 Still got a few left, link takes you to the shop.

+## Mini Zines

+I've made a few little zines as a way of making something from poems.

+- [Poetry Dice Zine](/assets/books/Poetry-Dice-Zine.pdf) (Direct pdf download) - Zine about making poems from dice rolls as a quick warm up exercise.
+Post is [here](/posts/2024-06-22-quick-dice-poetry-exercise/)

 ## Plays

 - [Remain Vigilant](/remainvigilant/) In another life, I did a playwriting course.
 This was the only thing I am still proud of in that time.
 Free download.